The right rewards credit card can help you get the most out of your Amazon purchases. Find out which cards yield the best results.

-The Amazon Rewards Visa gives you 3% cash back on every Amazon purchase, and the Amazon Prime Visa Signature ups that ante, offering 5% cash back for Amazon Prime account holders.
+The Amazon Rewards Visa gives you 3% cash back on every Amazon.com purchase and the Amazon Prime Visa Signature ups that ante by offering 5% cash back for Amazon Prime account holders, plus a limited-time offer of 10% back or more on select products through Prime Day.
+Not surprisingly, though, you have to be an Amazon Prime member to qualify for the Prime version of the card.

 Comparing Amazon cards